 Last Saturday’s Globe and Mail featured a story about a retired university professor who has enjoyed staggeringly good returns over the last decade.
 While chumps who invested in a Canadian index fund settled for a 72% total return over the last ten years, Mr. H shot the lights out with a 305% windfall.

 How did he reach investing nirvana?
 With a “blazingly simple, must-have portfolio” of seven carefully selected stocks.
-“I basically sat down and thought, what is absolutely essential to our society, and who provides those essentials?” says Mr. Henderson.
+“I basically sat down and thought, what is absolutely essential to our society, and who provides those essentials?” says Mr. H.